What is a NOT Gate?

 A NOT gate can easily be realized by using a simple bipolar transistor.
-The circuit of a NOT gate or transistor inverter is shown below,
+The transistor circuit diagram of a NOT gate (also known as a transistor inverter) is shown below:

-As soon as the transistor becomes ON, the supply voltage (+5V) at B will get a path to the earth through the resistor R. At ON condition the transistor will behave short circuited ideally, hence entire supply voltage will drop across resistor R and no voltage will appear at X and hence the output of the inverter or NOT gate will be zero.
-In actual case, there will be some voltage drop across collector and emitter even at ON condition, of the transistor.
+As soon as the transistor becomes ON, the supply voltage (+5V) at B will get a path to the earth through the resistor R. At ON condition the transistor will behave short-circuited ideally, hence entire supply voltage will drop across resistor R and no voltage will appear at X and hence the output of the inverter or NOT gate will be zero.
+In actual fact, there will be some voltage drop across the collector and emitter even at ON condition, of the transistor.